chromium/chromium/docs/lacros/build_dut_lacros.md

 Specifically, if you connect your DUT via SSH’s reverse proxy, you can specify --device=localhost:8022 (assuming your forwarding port is 8022).

-You can now launch your copy of lacros-chrome by clicking on the yellow Lacros icon in the app list or shelf.
-Logs go to /home/chronos/user/lacros/lacros.log.
+You can now launch your copy of lacros-chrome by clicking on the Chrome icon in the app list or shelf.
+Logs go to the /var/log/lacros directory, with /var/log/lacros/lacros.log being the latest file.
 Use LOG() macros to emit logs, or use stdout/stderr.
-All of them output to the file.su.
+All of them output to the file.

 See Appendix if you need to launch lacros-chrome manually from the DUT command line.